gisma-courses/LV-uav-workflow/morea/Postprocessing/experiences-Metashape-wf-15.md

 In the lower panel you will find the textured meshgrid.
 Please notice this the unsmoothed raw mesh.
 It has to be located manually so the 3D placement may be a bit arbitrary.
  <br>
 <iframe src="cesium_ortho_2.html" height="850px" width="100%" style="border:none;"></iframe>

+## Conclusions

+The above example shows the efficiency of the chosen approach to collect high quality orthoimages and point clouds for nature conservation monitoring and other tasks with a low cost drone in a standardized workflow.